Whole-of-institution admission information set

 - you haven't previously undertaken a course taught entirely in English in a country approved by UTAS

 Please visit the English Language Requirements for more information.

 Information regarding the application process for applicants can be found at How to apply.

 Information regarding preparing for study and the enrolment process for students can be found at Starting at the University.

 Information regarding student and campus services can be found at Current Students.

-Information on financial assistance available to help with the costs of study can be found at Course Costs.
+Information on financial assistance available to help with the costs of study can be found at Scholarships, fees and costs.